Miles and Points in Two-Player Mode

 The point of working together as a team is to maximize your joint benefits.
 One way to do this is to pool your points together into one account.
 This makes sense if you’re trying to book flights or hotels and need the larger, total amount of points in one place.

-Some programs will even let you join your accounts without any sort of fee, and one of those programs happens to be Chase Ultimate Rewards.
+Some programs will even let you join your accounts without any sort of fee, and one of those programs happens to be Chase Ultimate Rewards points.

 Refer, Refer, Refer